Comedy horror: Meta-horror and satirical trends (2000s–present)

 Horror comedies in the 21st century frequently incorporate meta-commentary on the horror genre itself.
 Scary Movie (2000) and its sequels directly parodied popular horror films, such as Scream (1996) and I Know What You Did Last Summer (1997).
 Unlike traditional horror-comedies, Scary Movie primarily functions as a comedy with horror references.
 Films such as Shaun of the Dead (2004) offered a comedic but heartfelt homage to zombie cinema.
 Cabin in the Woods (2012) took a self-aware approach by deconstructing horror archetypes.

 In the 2010s and 2020s, horror comedies also began incorporating social satire.
 Get Out (2017) blended psychological horror with dark humor to critique racial dynamics, while Ready or Not (2019) and Bodies Bodies Bodies (2022) used horror-comedy to comment on class and generational divides.

 In television

 Horror comedy on television dates back to classic sitcoms like The Munsters and The Addams Family and has since expanded to include a variety of styles.
 Notable examples range from the gory slapstick of Ash vs Evil Dead and Stan Against Evil to mockumentaries like the What We Do in the Shadows franchise and Wellington Paranormal.
-Other comedic horror series include Todd and the Book of Pure Evil, Shining Vale, and Santa Clarita Diet, while animated entries feature Beetlejuice, Invader Zim, School for Vampires, and Scooby-Doo.
+Other comedic horror series include Todd and the Book of Pure Evil, Shining Vale, and Santa Clarita Diet, while animated entries feature Beetlejuice, Invader Zim, School for Vampires, Scooby-Doo, and Courage the Cowardly Dog.
 More recent additions to the genre include The Ghost and Molly McGee, Wednesday, Don't Hug Me I'm Scared, Gravity Falls, Hazbin Hotel, Helluva Boss, and Bunsen Is a Beast.